Why it matters that cancer specialists perform the procedure and pathology analysis

 A biopsy is a procedure that collects a sample of tissue or cells from a suspicious area, mass or lymph node for examination and testing by a pathologist.
 It’s the pathologist who determines if cancer cells are present, and if so, the specific type, subtype, grade and other distinguishing features — in essence, the definitive diagnosis.
 Then the cancer care team — the surgeon, medical and radiation oncologists along with the pathologist and other specialists — develop the treatment plan based on the findings of that biopsy.

 But many biopsies are tricky and, if done improperly, can yield incorrect results or a misdiagnosis.
-“There are two extremely important parts to every biopsy — the skill and knowledge of the practitioner who obtains the sample, and the skill and knowledge of the pathologist who examines the sample,” says Gissou Azabdaftari, MD, Associate Professor of Oncology and Chief of Cytopathology at Roswell Park.
+“There are two extremely important parts to every biopsy — the skill and knowledge of the practitioner who obtains the sample, and the skill and knowledge of the pathologist who examines the sample,” says Gissou Azabdaftari, MD, former Associate Professor of Oncology and Chief of Cytopathology at Roswell Park.

 Read these five reasons why a cancer specialist should perform and interpret your biopsy: